ICE, Chicago

 (As a service to our readers, we provide transcripts with our podcasts.
 We try to ensure that these transcripts do not include errors.
 However, due to a constraint of resources, we are not always able to proofread them as closely as we would like and hope that you will excuse any errors that slipped through.)

 [00:00:15] Jeff Schechtman: Welcome to the WhoWhatWhy podcast.
 I’m your host, Jeff Schechtman.
 When history looks back at this moment in American politics, the story won’t be told through policy papers or legislative votes.
-It will be told through the faces of families torn apart at daycare centers, through the sound of whistles echoing across Chicago’s little village, and through the quiet rage of communities that once thought they’d found their political home, only to discover that the home was built on sand.
-48 percent, that’s the historic share of the Latino vote that Donald Trump won in 2024, the highest for any Republican presidential candidate in modern history.
+It will be told through the faces of families torn apart at daycare centers, through the sound of whistles echoing across Chicago’s Little Village, and through the quiet rage of communities that once thought they’d found their political home, only to discover that the home was built on sand.
+Forty-eight percent, that’s the historic share of the Latino vote that Donald Trump won in 2024, the highest for any Republican presidential candidate in modern history.
 It seemed to signal a seismic realignment, a demographic earthquake that would reshape American politics for a generation.
 Pundits declared the Latino vote was finally, truly within the GOP reach.
 That was less than a year ago.
 Today, only 25 percent of Latinos view Trump favorably, a collapse so swift, so complete, that it makes the political earthquakes of past pale by comparison.
 Two-thirds of Latino men now think negatively of the president they helped elect.
 In New Jersey and Virginia, Latino voters just delivered crushing defeats to Republican candidates.
 The courtship is over, the betrayal is real, and the reckoning is here.
 My guest today has chronicled this transformation with the intimacy that comes from living it.
 Gustavo Arellano is a columnist for the Los Angeles Times and one of the most important voices in American journalism, not because he speaks for all Latinos, but because he refuses to flatten their story into comfortable narratives.
 He’s reported from Chicago’s neighborhoods under siege, from California’s protest lines, and from the heart of communities watching their Trump-voting neighbors confront a brutal truth.
 The president they trusted has declared war on their families, their communities, and their dreams.
-The child of Mexican immigrants, including a father who crossed the border in the trunk of a Chevy.
-Arellano brings three decades of reporting to this story.
-His work has taken him from covering Prop 187 in 1994, California’s original anti-immigrant crusade, to witnessing Gregory Bovino’s border patrol operations that used Black Hawk helicopters to raid apartment buildings and tear gas neighborhoods preparing for children’s Halloween parades.
+The child of Mexican immigrants, including a father who crossed the border in the trunk of a Chevy, Arellano brings three decades of reporting to this story.
+His work has taken him from covering Prop 187 in 1994, California’s original anti-immigrant crusade, to witnessing Gregory Bovino’s Border Patrol operations that used Black Hawk helicopters to raid apartment buildings and tear-gas neighborhoods preparing for children’s Halloween parades.
 This is a story not just about what happens, but about how it feels.
 Not just the raids, but the ripple effects through communities.
 Not just the politics, but the people, including those who voted for Trump and now grapple with the consequences of that choice.
-Because in the end, this isn’t a story about demographics or voting blocks.
+Because in the end, this isn’t a story about demographics or voting blocs.
 It’s a story about betrayal, about cruelty, about what happens when people who thought they were buying into the American dream discover they were marked for deception all along.
 It is my pleasure to welcome Gustavo Arellano here to the WhoWhatWhy podcast.
 Gustavo, thanks so much for joining us.

 [00:03:13] Gustavo Arellano: Gracias for having me.